Any concepts on this page might be on the quiz. The quiz will be on November 7.

 Conditional Processing: When your program has instructions that only happen some of the time.
 The primary example in Scratch is the IF block, and its companion, the If/Else block.
 These contain a Boolean expression.
 When the Boolean expression is evaluated and is true, the instructions inside the IF block run.

-Practice Quiz, Quiz Schedule, and Retakes
+Quiz Preparation, Quiz Schedule, and Retakes

 Mr. James is available for questions and content review after school on Wednesdays in the Makerspace (during Robotics) and by appointment.